merriam/nonogram-samples/README.md

 * `colormap`:  A dictionary mapping characters in colors to display colors.
 Each key will be a single character and each value will be an rgb string in the form of `#rgb` or `#rrggbb`.
 * `solution` or `solutions`:  One or more solutions to the puzzle as strings.
 These will be a set of strings, in row-major order, for all solutions to the puzzle.
 * Other fields such as `difficulty` or `rating` may be used, but these have no meanings as of this time.

+## Topic Article:  Directory Structure

+* *.md   Documentation files
+* json/     The JSON files
+* json/all_sets.txt    A generated list of all puzzle sets in the repository.
+* json/combined_all_sets.json  A generated file combining of all puzzles of all puzzle sets.
+* json/traditional.txt  A generated list of all sets of solvable, black and white rectangular puzzles.
+* json/combined_traditional.json  A generated file combining all puzzles of all traditional sets.
+* json/sets/*.json  The puzzle sets.
+Each set contains multiple puzzles.
+* tools/   The tools for manipulating JSON files
+* tools/list   Make a list of all JSON puzzle sets
+* tools/common  Put common items into the common section of a puzzle set
+* tools/check   Check that JSON file format is correctly parsable as a puzzle set
+* tools/select  Set puzzles or puzzle sets from a query

 # Illustrated Example